wangfowen/owenwangdotcom/_posts/2015-02-01-friendshipping.md

 friendships will naturally form.
 Ironically, I later met Nav in real life, and I did not follow my own advice.

-In thinking more about why that happened, I've decided it's not as simple as the one step of just opening up... it's actually 3 steps!
+In thinking more about why that happened, I've decided becoming friends is not as simple as the one step of just opening up... it's actually 3 steps!
 (I'm sure in reality there's much more involved, but then it wouldn't be able to go viral on BuzzFeed, would it?)
 Nav and I had failed at an earlier step and that's why we're not currently best friends forever.

 Before I get into these steps that will change your life, you might ask what